mansueto-institute/kblock-analysis/ReadMe.md

 Nicholas Marchio, data scientist at the Mansueto Institute

 For related technical work see the following repos:
-* [kblock](https://github.com/mansueto-institute/kblock): Python codebase for generating the block complexity and population data available at [millionneighborhoods.africa](millionneighborhoods.africa).
+* [kblock](https://github.com/mansueto-institute/kblock): Python codebase for generating the underlying block complexity and population data available at [millionneighborhoods.africa](millionneighborhoods.africa).
 * [geopull](https://github.com/mansueto-institute/geopull): Python package for extracting OSM data and generating street block delineations.
 * [cloudtile](https://github.com/mansueto-institute/cloudtile): CLI for converting (Geo)Parquet files to PMTiles on AWS.
 * [prclz](https://github.com/mansueto-institute/prclz): Python codebase from previous iteration of block complexity research (see kblock for more recent version).